 HBO Latin America was looking for a complete re-haul of their product for various platforms.
-I was brought in as a Senior UX Consultant to work closely with the internal design team and lead the effort for designing the console experience for the Xbox 360.
+I was the Senior UX Designer for a lean and scrappy team and led the efforts for designing the console experience for the Xbox 360.

 Scope of work

 Understanding the platform very well (logged too many hours gaming), I wanted to make sure the key interactions were natural and second nature using the Xbox 360 controller.
 Microsoft's approach of creating a device that dominates your leisure time made it obvious that the marching orders were to make the controls intuitive, clever, and performance-minded - this makes the transition from gaming to watching movies a cinch but also approachable for non-gamers.